michalorman/michalorman.github.com/_posts/2012-06-20-agile-is-delivering-business-value.md

 agile.
 You can be agile even in waterfall.
 Being agile doesn't mean doing Scrum or Kanban.
-In fact not always you can use those methodologies in some cases more formal approach is required.
+In fact not always you can use those methodologies in some cases more formal approach is required (or you apply some formalisms on top of Scrum or Kanban).
 Everything depends on certain context.
 If you can deliver business value in a adaptive way you are agile no matter the methodology or approach.